-You ask whether the Committee may accept "cash or in-kind contributions, such as office space" from the following companies: 11 "a bank chartered pursuant to California law;" 21 "a holding company of a national bank, a state bank and other non-banking organizations" and 31 "a mortgage company or other corporation which is a wholly-owned subsidiary of a national bank."
+You ask whether the Committee may accept "cash or in-kind contributions, such as office space" from the following companies: 1) "a bank chartered pursuant to California law;" 2) "a holding company of a national bank, a state bank and other non-banking organizations" and 3) "a mortgage company or other corporation which is a wholly-owned subsidiary of a national bank."
 You do not state whether the holding company or the subsidiary would use funds derived from a national bank to fund its donations.
 Each of these entities has branch offices located in San Diego County.

 The Act prohibits national banks and federally chartered corporations from making contributions or expenditures in connection with elections to any political office.
-2 U.S.C. §441b(a).
+2 U.S.C.
+441b(a).
 It also prohibits corporations from making contributions or expenditures in connection with any Federal election.
 However, there are several exceptions to these prohibitions.
 For example, Commission regulations at 11 CFR 9008.52(c) recognize that local businesses, including local corporations, and other local organizations may donate funds or make in-kind donations to host committees for certain limited purposes involving promotion of the convention city and providing convention-related facilities and services.
-These include welcoming convention attendees, providing the use of an auditorium or convention center, providing transportation, law enforcement, or similar convention-related facilities and services.
+These include defraying administrative expenses such as salaries, rent, travel and liability insurance, welcoming convention attendees, providing the use of an auditorium or convention center, providing transportation, law enforcement, or similar convention-related facilities and services.